Kên Higelin

 Kên Higelin (born 11 February 1972) is a French stage and film actor, theatre director and music video director.

-After having worked at a young age with theatre director Peter Brook, most notably in La Tempête, a French adaptation of Shakespeare.
+He worked at a young age with theatre director Peter Brook, most notably in La Tempête, a French adaptation of Shakespeare.

 He is best known for his music videos for Mathieu Boogaerts and Brigitte Fontaine.
-He has also played lead role of Fausto Barbarico in the 1993 film Fausto depicted as a young fashion designer.
+He played the lead role of Fausto Barbarico in the 1993 film Fausto, where he portrays a young fashion designer.

 Personal life

-He is the son of French singer Jacques Higelin and of Kuelan Nguyen, and half brother of singers Arthur H and Izïa Higelin.
+He is the son of French singer Jacques Higelin and of Kuelan Nguyen, who is Vietnamese.
+His siblings also became entertainers: his older half brother is singer Arthur H and his younger half sister is singer Izïa Higelin.
 He is of Vietnamese descent through his mother.